ANCPLabOldenburg/bids_manager_documentation/book/editor.md

  <br>

-Once you've load your dataset, **BIDStatistic** will show you a summary of your dataset, such as total amount of subject, total amount of files.
-And from each subject, the amout of sessions and sequence types.
+Once you've load your dataset, **BIDStatistic** will show you a summary of your dataset, such as total amount of subjects and files, as well as sessions and sequence types per subject.

 <img src="../static/editor/01_bidstatistic.png" alt="bidstatistic" width="250px" align="center">